 You’ll know you are engorged when your breasts are swollen, very firm, hot and painful.
 The skin may feel tight or look shiny.
 Swelling may go all the way to your armpit.
 Ouch!

-How to Treat Engorgement at Home
+How to Relieve Engorged Breasts at Home

 - Feed your little one often.
-It’s hands down the best thing to do!
+It’s hands-down the best thing to do!

 - Sometimes your breast is so hard your baby’s mouth just pops off!
 You’ll want to hand express some milk and massage toward the armpit before your baby latches.
 You can also do reverse pressure to soften around the nipple.

 - To relieve pressure/pain, hand express for a few minutes until you feel better (but don’t drain the breast).

 - Between feedings you can use cold compresses, bags of frozen veggies, ice packs etc. Some women swear by gel “soothies” that are cooled in the fridge.